RTO and RPO explained

 These processes can take days if you haven’t envisaged what is required or don’t have access to replacement hardware.

 Without a thorough restore test, your DR plan will be nothing more than a dream.
 Ideally, you want to be doing test restores rather than live restores.
-If you are doing a live restore when a system is down, it is fair to say someone has messed up somewhere.
+If you are doing a live restore when a system is down, it is fair to say that someone has messed up somewhere.

 EVERY PC and server you install nowadays will have a whole lot of diagnostic and error checking going on.
 More than 80% of the DR situations we get involved with are because of faulty hard disks, which have been reporting impending errors for days or years.